jkempf42/kube-volttron/gateway-node/README.md

 socket which is how agents typically communicate on the VIP bus).
 Note that the `externalIPs` configuration is only for development, testing, and demo purposes.
-In the actual cloud-based Volttron Central deployment, this is replaced with a K8s `Ingress` or `Gateway` object.
+In the actual cloud-based Volttron Central deployment, this is replaced with a K8s `Ingress` object.
+Note that the vcentral microservice deployed with the gateway-node uses the SQL-lite historian without mounting an external volume for the database so the database will not outlive the pod lifetime since it is just for testing purposes.

 ### Manifests for deploying the vremote microservice with the fake driver